tordona/Ymir/README.md

 - Integrated backup memory manager to import and export saves, and transfer between internal and cartridge RAM
 - Save states
 - Rewinding (up to one minute at 60 fps), turbo speed, frame step (forwards and backwards)
+- Full screen mode with VRR support and low input lag
 - A work-in-progress feature-rich debugger